Conscription in Turkey: Attitude towards conscription, the army and conscripts (draftees)

 Most companies require men to have completed their military service before their job candidacies can be accepted.
 Previously, families would not (or would only seldom) consent to their daughters marrying men who have not served their terms, however, this has significantly changed since the 2010s.
 The reason behind this requirement is an irregular loss of workforce; the companies are legally bound to discharge draft evaders or face legal consequences, however valuable an asset these people are.
 It is a common opinion that having completed military service carries a symbolic value to the majority of Turks.
 It is commonly regarded as a rite of passage to manhood, and most men grow up with the anticipation of serving out their time.

 On the other hand, it is held to be one of the main reasons behind the brain drain prevalent among well-educated young professionals.

 The economics of conscription

 Turkish Economics Professor Cevdet Akçay has stated that conscription always results in a net loss of wealth for any country, and that politicians do not discuss the topic of conscription based on objective and logical arguments.
 Akçay states: "One side might say that, mandatory military service is a net loss for our economy and therefore I don't support it.
 Whereas the other side might support it despite its effect on the economy and explain their reasons, but such discussion does not happen in our country."
-Though, the paid-exemption option was chosen by nearly 2 million draftees and since 2011, the collected fees have contributed more than USD 10 billion into armed forces' budget.
+Though, the paid-exemption option was chosen by nearly 2 million draftees and since 2011, the collected fees have contributed more than US$10 billion into armed forces' budget.